ncoghlan/misc/notes/python3/questions_and_answers.rst

 One of the most important guidelines for good Unicode handling is to ensure that all encoding and decoding occurs at system boundaries, with all internal text processing operating solely on Unicode data.
-The Python 2 Unicode model doesn't follow that guideline: it allows implicit decoding at almost any point where an 8-bit string encounters a Unicode string, along with implicit encoding at almost any location where an 8-bit string is needed but a Unicode string is provided.
+The Python 2 Unicode model is essentially the POSIX text model with Unicode support bolted on to the side, so it doesn't follow that guideline: it allows implicit decoding at almost any point where an 8-bit string encounters a Unicode string, along with implicit encoding at almost any location where an 8-bit string is needed but a Unicode string is provided.

 One reason this approach is problematic is that it means the traceback for an unexpected :exc:`UnicodeDecodeError` or :exc:`UnicodeEncodeError` in a